opentok/opentok-ios-sdk-samples/4.Overlay-Graphics/README.md

 This project shows how to overlay graphics and UI controls onto publisher and subscriber views.
-It basically extends [project 2][1], "Let's build OTPublisher.'
+It basically extends [project 2][1], "Let's build OTPublisher."
 By the end of a code review, you should learn how to add graphics on top of publisher and subscriber video views.

 Configuration Notes